 You may be able to continue driving a car or motorcycle if the vision in your other eye is unaffected by other eye conditions, and can meet the visual requirements for driving.
 You’re required by law to tell the Driver and Vehicle Licensing Authority (DVLA) if you have any eye conditions which may affect your vision in both eyes.
 Ask your optometrist or your ophthalmologist for advice about whether your sight meets DVLA standards and whether you can continue driving.
 Even if you’re told that your sight does meet DVLA standards, you may be advised to wait until you have adapted to having poorer vision in one eye before you resume driving.

 If the affected eye was your good eye and you have a sight problem in your other eye, then you may need to make changes or use aids to make the most of your remaining sight.
 This may mean making things bigger, using brighter lighting or using colour to make things easier to see.
-We have a series of leaflets with helpful information on living with sight loss, including how to make the most of your sight.
-You can find out more about our range of titles by contacting our Helpline.

 You should also ask your ophthalmologist whether you’re eligible to be registered as sight impaired (partially sighted) or severely sight impaired (blind).
 Registration can act as your passport to expert help and sometimes to financial concessions.
 Even if you aren’t registered, a lot of this support is still available to you.